-What’s new for farmers in 2018?
-Are you a farmer who’s getting your records together to file your 2018 tax return?
 The Tax Cuts and Jobs Act changed some tax rules that may affect you.
-And the IRS has put together a fact sheet that sums up the changes.
+The IRS put together a fact sheet that sums up the changes.
 They concern tax rates, accounting methods and capitalization and deductions.
 For example, for tax years starting after 12/31/17, the tax law no longer requires farmers to account for inventory if they meet the “gross receipts” test.
 Learn more details here.

 Depreciate vs. Inventory